b-src/lazy-nix-helper.nvim/README.md

   end
 end

--- add the Lazy Nix Helper plugin to the vim runtime vim.opt.rtp:prepend(lazy_nix_helper_path)
+-- add the Lazy-Nix-Helper plugin to the vim runtime vim.opt.rtp:prepend(lazy_nix_helper_path)

--- call the Lazy Nix Helper setup function. pass a default lazypath for non-nix systems as an argument local non_nix_lazypath = vim.fn.stdpath("data") .. "/lazy/lazy.nvim" require("lazy-nix-helper").setup({ lazypath = non_nix_lazypath })
+-- call the Lazy-Nix-Helper setup function. pass a default lazypath for non-nix systems as an argument local non_nix_lazypath = vim.fn.stdpath("data") .. "/lazy/lazy.nvim" require("lazy-nix-helper").setup({ lazypath = non_nix_lazypath })

--- get the lazypath from Lazy Nix Helper local lazypath = require("lazy-nix-helper").lazypath() -- the rest of the configuration is unchanged if not vim.loop.fs_stat(lazypath) then
+-- get the lazypath from Lazy-Nix-Helper local lazypath = require("lazy-nix-helper").lazypath() -- the rest of the configuration is unchanged if not vim.loop.fs_stat(lazypath) then